ibmtjbot/tjbot/recipes/speech_to_text/README.md

 # Speech to Text
 > Use your voice to control a LED with [Watson](https://www.ibm.com/watson/developercloud/speech-to-text.html)

-This module provides a Node.js code to control a [NeoPixel RGB led](https://www.adafruit.com/product/1938) using voice commands.
+This module provides a Node.js code to control a [8mm NeoPixel RGB led](https://www.adafruit.com/products/1734) using voice commands.
 For example, you may say "Turn the light green" to change the color of the LED to green.

 **This will only run on the Raspberry Pi.**